Daverux History, Family Crest & Coats of Arms

 The name Deverill is not uncommon to fiction.
 In particular, Edward Deverill was featured in Agatha Christie's Poirot story "Evil under the Sun," and the fictional Deverill Hall in Hampshire, in the village of King's Deverill is prominently noted in The Mating Season. is a novel by P. G. Wodehouse.

 Important Dates for the Daverux family

 This web page shows only a small excerpt of our Daverux research.
 Another 58 words (4 lines of text) covering the years 1315, 1367, 1362, 1372, 1339, 1383, 1374, 1376, 1411, 1459, 1449, 1451, 1431, 1485, 1463, 1501, 1489, 1558, 1550, 1566, 1601, 1591, 1646, 1578, 1658, 1614, 1624, 1621, 1683, 1660, 1617 and 1676 are included under the topic Early Daverux History in all our PDF Extended History products and printed products wherever possible.

 Daverux Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Devereaux, Deverall, Deverell, Deverill, Devreux and many more.

 Early Notables of the Daverux family (pre 1700)

 Another 97 words (7 lines of text) are included under the topic Early Daverux Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Daverux family to Ireland

 Some of the Daverux family moved to Ireland, but this topic is not covered in this excerpt.

 Another 44 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Daverux family to the New World and Oceana
+Migration of the Daverux family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Daverux or a variant listed above were: Michael Devaraux, who arrived in Philadelphia in 1824; Nicholas Devaraus arrived in Philadelphia in 1855; Robert Deveaureoux arrived in Charles Town [Charleston], South Carolina in 1820.